adityadroid/JSONParser/README.md

  ```

- to get Status Code as return use  StatusCode() method
+ to get Status Code use  StatusCode() method.
+A simple demo of its usage:
- Demo:

  ```